fmattioli/Feijuca.Keycloak.AuthServices/README.md

 This project was made with the purpose to attend only applications that follows the current [.Net Supported versions.](https://dotnet.microsoft.com/en-us/download/dotnet)

 ## Why Feijuca 🫘?
 Feijuca is a nickname for a famous Brazilian dish called [Feijoada](https://theculturetrip.com/south-america/brazil/articles/a-brief-introduction-to-feijoada-brazils-national-dish).
-I wanted to use a name representing my country on this project and Feijuca was chosen.
+I wanted to use a name representing my country on this project, and Feijuca was chosen.

 ## **About the project🧾**
 This repository aims to provide a configuration option for .NET projects that are using or planning to use Keycloak for authentication and JWT token generation.
 The project consists of two distinct parts: